12 Best Issue Tracking Software in 2026

 Best for: Finding and fixing bugs and broken code.

-Sentry.io is a tool for finding, tracking, and fixing bugs for dev teams and agencies.
+Sentry.io is a dedicated bug tracking platform for finding, tracking, and resolving bugs for dev teams and agencies.

 Key features:

-• A developer-first app monitoring platform to identify broken code, issues, and API errors
+- A developer-first app monitoring platform to identify broken code, software bugs, and API errors.

-• Deep context is built into the platform to reduce back-and-forth
+- Deep context is built into the platform to reduce back-and-forth between team members.

 Pros: Excellent for real-time error tracking and performance monitoring with deep developer-focused insights.